Marino Faliero, Doge of Venice: First performance

 Byron intended his play to be read rather than acted, and when he heard that the actor-manager Robert William Elliston intended to stage it he caused his publisher, John Murray, to obtain an injunction to prevent him.
 Elliston nevertheless performed it, in a version cut almost by half, at Drury Lane four days after the play was published.
 The reaction from both audiences and critics was lukewarm; perhaps, as Byron thought, because of the play's neoclassical form and lack of sensationalism and love interest.

 Influence

 The subject of Eugène Delacroix' painting The Execution of the Doge Marino Faliero (1825–26), now in the Wallace Collection in London, was suggested by Byron's play.
 A tragedy by Casimir Delavigne on the same subject is believed to have drawn on Byron, as well as on a story by E. T. A. Hoffmann, and Delavigne's play itself inspired Donizetti's opera Marino Faliero.
 Swinburne was impelled to write his own Marino Faliero by what he considered shortcomings in Byron's play.

-Henry De Vere Stacpoole took the name of one of his most famous works, The Blue Lagoon, from this work.
-The Blue Lagoon, in turn, was adapted into two major motion pictures released in 1949 and 1980.